Chapter 2. Managing LVM physical volumes

 If you are using a whole disk device for your physical volume, the disk must have no partition table.
 For DOS disk partitions, the partition id should be set to 0x8e using the

 cfdisk command or an equivalent.
-For whole disk devices only the partition table must be erased, which will effectively destroy all data on that disk.
-You can remove an existing partition table by zeroing the first sector by using the
+If you are using a whole disk device for your physical volume, the disk must have no partition table.
+Any existing partition table must be erased, which will effectively destroy all data on that disk.
+You can remove an existing partition table using the

 2.1.
 Overview of physical volumes